Water Damage: What to do if your watch gets wet?

 You are more than welcome to drop by our watch repair shop, located in the heart of London's historic jewellery district Hatton Garden OR why not send us your watch in the post?

-Whether you're a fresh-faced start-up, a family business, or a multimillion-pound corporation, over the years, I've provided my Squarespace web design and SEO skills to a multitude of companies across a wide range of sectors.
+Whether you're a fresh-faced start-up, family business, or a multimillion-pound corporation, over the years, I've provided my Squarespace web design and SEO skills to a multitude of companies across a wide range of sectors.

-If you're interested in discussing a project, drop me an email at hello@studiohuxley.co.uk, alternativly book a free 20-minute consultation call to discuss your project in more detail.
+If you're interested in discussing a project, drop me an email at hello@studiohuxley.co.uk, or alternativly book a discovery call.

 https://studiohuxley.co.uk/